gtsystem/lightkube/docs/client.md

 * `Client(..., namespace=...)`
 * kubernetes config file

-#### List or watch objects in all namespaces
+### List or watch objects in all namespaces

 The methods `list` and `watch` can also return objects for all namespaces using `namespace='*'`.

-## KubeConfig

-::: lightkube.KubeConfig
+::: lightkube.config.kubeconfig.KubeConfig
-    :docstring:
-    :members:
+    #:docstring:
+    #:members: